-Belgium has a very comprehensive social security system.
-You are entitled to family benefits, health care reimbursement, sick pay and a pension.
-But this support is not free, as you have to pay social contributions to receive them.
-In this article, we give you an overview of your obligations and rights as a self-employed person.
+Belgium has a comprehensive social security system that provides various benefits.
+As a self-employed person, you are entitled to family benefits, healthcare reimbursement, sick pay, and a pension.
+However, these supports are not free; you are required to pay social contributions to access them.
+This article offers an overview of your rights and obligations as a self-employed individual.

-While for employees, social security contributions are deducted directly from the salary every month, self-employed people, whether sole proprietors or companies, have to take care of paying their social security contributions themselves every quarter.
-As soon as you start your activity, you must join a social security fund to pay your contributions.
+While social security contributions are deducted directly from employees' salaries every month, self-employed people, whether sole proprietors or companies, have to pay their contributions themselves every quarter.
+Upon starting your activity, you must enroll in a social security fund to make your contributions.

 How much social security contribution do you pay?

-For people who are self-employed as main activity, a rate of
+For people who are self-employed as their main activity, a rate of

 Your social security contributions will be adjusted when the social insurance fund receives the information on your actual turnover.
 Do you think you earned more?
 You can decide for yourself to increase your provisional contributions for prevention.

-Please note: in addition to the 20.5%, your social insurance fund will charge you an administration fee of between 3.05 and 4.25%.
+Please note: in addition to the 20.5%, your social insurance fund will charge you an administration fee ranging from 3.05% to 4.25%.

 Who pays social security contributions?

-All independent contractors pay social security contributions, regardless of their status.
-Whether you are a sole proprietor or a corporation, self-employed as a main or secondary activity, or an assisting spouse or caregiver.
+All independent contractors must pay social security contributions, regardless of their status.
+This includes sole proprietors, corporations, self-employed individuals as either a primary or secondary activity, and assisting spouses or caregivers.

 The calculation of your social contributions will depend on your status.